Click leaflet on left for more information.

 Unfortunately there is not currently a cure.
-However, in the vast majority of cases, dystonia does not impact intelligence or shorten a person's life span.
+However, in the vast majority of cases, dystonia does not shorten a person's life span.
 Most people do manage to develop successful strategies for living with dystonia combining treatment with pain control and sensory tricks.

 Video and personal stories about eye dystonia

 Please note: Every case of dystonia is individual and there are many different types of dystonia.
 The video and stories below are therefore only personal expereinces and should not be considered representative of dystonia in general or of any other case of dystonia.